This article was last updated on Aug. 24, 2021.

 As far as retirement age goes, there is no “new normal.”
 It’s true, 64 percent of Americans leave the workplace between ages 55 and 65 External Site.
 But, that doesn’t mean they’re saying goodbye forever.
 Nearly half of retirees External Site opt for part-time work or pursue a second career.
 Still, others continue working uninterrupted well past 65 years old.
 By 2026, it’s estimated 30.2 percent of people ages 65 to 74 will be in the workforce External Site, up from just 17.5 percent in 1996.

 If you’re 65 or older and employed, you are most likely wondering “can I use Medicare if I am still working?”.
 It is important to know how Medicare works, particularly if you or your spouse are enrolled in a health plan through an employer.
 Medicare eligibility begins at age 65, and signing up on time can help you avoid penalties later.
 But if you’re working at 65 years old, you get a bit more flexibility.

-5 things to know about Medicare if you are employed past 65
+5 things to know about Medicare while still working

 If you are employed, but do not have health coverage from your current or former employer, you should enroll in Medicare Parts A and B during the Initial Enrollment Period.
 But, if you have health coverage from your employer or through your spouse’s employer, you may not have to enroll in Medicare immediately.

 In most cases, it’s a good idea to sign up for Part A